d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

     Let B = the event the person is a boy, and C = the event the person is a weekly gambler.
 \vspace{0.1in}

 a.
-Draw a segmented bar plot of sex segmented by gambling.
+Draw a segmented bar plot showing the proportion of gamblers between boys and non-boys.
 \vspace{2in}

 b.
 Identify what each numerical value represents in probability notation.